thewca/statistics/server/README.md

 ## Setup local database

+### Using docker

+If you are in the `server` folder, you can just run `docker-compose up -d`.
+This will spin up an empty MySQL database running on port 3306.

+### Your own local copy of WCA's database

-You should use an internal database for handling WCA data.
+You can also use an internal database for handling WCA data.

 In case you do not have it installed yet, you will need to get MySQL.